01 of 07

 Now, work around the edges of the stuffed patties to seal them closed.
 Make sure to join the edges together tightly so the patties don't come apart on the grill, causing the filling to leak out and make a mess of your grill.Continue to 6 of 7 below.

 Now it's time to grill your burgers.
 Remember that stuffed burgers tend to be pretty thick and will take longer to cook than regular burger patties.
 Also, keep in mind that these patties can be more delicate than unstuffed burgers, so be careful.
 A good, wide spatula is a must.

 Place the patties on a hot grill and let them cook until the sides start to turn brown.
 You do not want to flip these burgers more than once, so get one side cooked before turning them.

 When the sides of the patties are completely brown, start checking for doneness.
 These patties should be firm all the way through when cooked properly and read 165 F / 4 C through the middle.
 Because the stuffing has been in contact with raw, ground meat it is just as important that it be heated to the same temperature.Continue to 7 of 7 below.

 07 of 07

 Enjoy Your Stuffed Burgers

 When done, remove burgers from the grill.
 Allow the cooked burgers to rest for about 5 minutes.
-This not only allows the juices to be reabsorbed but also gives some time to make them safer eat without burning your mouth.
-Place them in a bun with your favorite toppings.
+This not only allows the juices to be reabsorbed but also gives some time to make them safer to eat without burning your mouth.
+Place them on a bun with your favorite toppings.

-Be aware that there still may be risks of the stuffing being hot enough to cause to a burn, so eat with caution.
+Be aware that there still may be risks of the stuffing being hot enough to cause burns, so eat with caution.
 As well, the stuffing might squirt out of the burger and cause a mess, so keep a napkin handy.